 A mission-driven software company that enables you to explore government-related data via built-in visualisation tools.

-Pilot project that wants to create greater transparency and accountability with government and geospatial datasets
+A pilot project designed to generate greater transparency and accountability within government and geospatial datasets.

 Open government data from the US, EU, Canada, CKAN, and more.

-European ‘fact tank’ that fights misconceptions about global development using a wide range of data sources.
+A European fact tank that fights misconceptions about global development — using a wide range of data sources.

 A ranking of country progress under the lens of human development.

-Free package provides access to datasets covering world population, currencies, development indicators and weather.
+A free package providing access to datasets covering world population, currencies, development indicators, and weather.

-Featuring 3000 datasets and 14000 indicators encompassing microdata, time series statistics, and geospatial data.
+Features 3,000 datasets and 14,000 indicators encompassing microdata, time series statistics, and geospatial data.

-Including but not limited to global financial stability reports, regional economic reports, international financial statistics, exchange rates and directions of trade.
+Includes global financial stability reports, regional economic reports, international financial statistics, exchange rates, directions of trade, and more.

 A repository of official international trade statistics and relevant analytical tables.